 Our Priorities for Funding

-The Appraisal Panel, which decides on all applications, will be looking for community projects that meet one or more of the following aims:
+The decision on whether or not to award a grant is made by an Appraisal Panel made up of representatives from recently successful applicants.
+They will be looking for community projects that meet one or more of the following aims:

 • Improving the quality of life for under privileged and disadvantaged members of our community.